Skip to content

 v

-sase commit -> CommitWorkflow -> VCS provider -> tracked output
+sase stitch create -> CommitWorkflow -> VCS provider -> tracked output

 How It Works